shaked32003/chatbot-with-Transformer/README.md

 Inside the notebook you can see short explanations and formulas implemented at each stage according to the architecture on which the transformer is based

-In the training phase, as mentioned above, the selection of the hyperparameters was carried out according to the article's recommendation, except for the amount of layers that I had to reduce to 1 due to the inability to train with the existing hardware - the conscious training was carried out using google colab pro
+In the training phase, as mentioned above, the selection of the hyperparameters was carried out according to the article's recommendation, except for the amount of layers that I had to reduce to 1 dSince I wanted to get a better intuition about the result obtained in the base state (num_layer =1)
+In addition to runtime considerations that became long with the amount of layers - the conscious training was carried out using google colab pro

 During the evaluation phase, it was possible to notice that the chatbot recognizes basic sentences and gives fairly short answers